POeticPotatoes/climber-predictor/README.md

 Rock climbing is a popular sport that involves participants scaling natural rock formations or artifical rock walls.
 Each formation has a rated difficulty, and participants may push themselves to complete climbs of increasing difficulty.

-In this project, we intend to train models that are able to predict the maximum grade (maximum difficulty) successfully scaled by a rock climber based on various variables.
+In this project, we intend to train regression models that are able to predict the maximum grade (maximum difficulty) successfully scaled by a rock climber based on various variables.

 ## Table of Contents
 * [Data Acquisition](#data-acquisition)